chiragkumarp/scala-for-spark-example/README.md

 Running a simple Scala script for Spark
 =======================================
-The aim of this repository is to provide an example for wriring a Scala scripts for Spark quickly.
-This is not an example for production code or deployment.
+This repository provides an example for wriring Scala scripts for Spark quickly.
+Scripts can then be run locally or  tested using the interactive spark console.
+This example is *not* about setting up or deploying Spark for production.

-This repository contains an example Scala script running a Spark query on a Docker image.
-The example fetches zipped json data from an AWS S3 bucket and writes the results to the local file system.
+This repository contains an example Scala script and describes how to run a Spark query on a Docker image.
+It fetches zipped json data from an AWS S3 bucket, performs a simple group by on a Spark `DataFrame` and writes the results to the local file system.

 1. Setup up a stand-alone Spark instance
 ----------------------------------------
 Install the [docker-spark Docker image](https://github.com/sequenceiq/docker-spark) by sequenceiq and build the container.
 The Docker image uses [YARN](http://hadoop.apache.org/docs/stable/hadoop-yarn/hadoop-yarn-site/YARN.html) (Apache Hadoop NextGen MapReduce 2.0) as  Hadoop ResrouceManager.

 ```bash
 # pull image